ericcornelissen/svgo-action/test/fixtures/README.md

 > :warning: The encoded file data in _'coptimizations.json'_ should match,
 > exactly, the optimized file data in the same file.

-The _'svgo-options.json'_ file has a special relation to the file found under the `filename` ".svgo.yml".
+The _'svgo-action.json'_ file has a special relation to the file found under the `filename` "svgo-action.yml".
 In _'contents-payloads.json'_ this is a [YAML] file.
+When "svgo-action.yml" is converted to JSON it should match, exactly, the JSON data in _'svgo-action.json'_ .

+Similarly, the _'svgo-options.json'_ file has a special relation to the file found under the `filename` ".svgo.yml".
+In _'contents-payloads.json'_ this is a [YAML] file.
 When ".svgo.yml" is converted to JSON it should match, exactly, the JSON data in _'svgo-options.json'_ .

 ## Example